Join Our Team

 Applications are accepted on a rolling basis and interviews are conducted throughout the year for Overseas Educators.

-We offer competitive salaries with increases by $500 each semester, employer-matched 401k retirement plans, access to professional development funds, and living/travel stipends between fall and spring semesters.
+Starting salaries for OEs are based on prior experience.
+We offer competitive salaries which increase each semester led, employer-matched 401k retirement plans, access to professional development funds, and living/travel stipends between fall and spring semesters.
 Other benefits include travel insurance for the duration of semester, all eligible accrued air miles, all standard trip costs covered, standard expenses paid during our leadership training and travel stipends to and from Portland, Oregon.
-Oh, and the ability to both directly and indirectly change another human being’s life for the better!
+(And the ability to both directly and indirectly change another human being’s life for the better!)

 Check out the Rogue Manual for a first-person telling of what it’s like being an Overseas Educator.
 Please do not call, email, or reach out via “Contact Us” with general employment inquiries, if you are serious about applying for this position please read through all of the information provided on this page and we look forward to receiving your application!

 We aspire to increase the diversity and inclusivity within our community of staff administration, local contacts, and students through active recruitment and retention efforts.
 We define diversity broadly to include social categories such as race, ethnicity, gender, sexual identity, socioeconomic status, nationality, physical ability, religious beliefs, age, and experience.
 As a result, we are actively looking for and are recruiting diverse candidates for our OE positions.
 If you are a candidate from a diverse background, please apply.
 Even if you do not yet qualify to lead for us, we will try to support you to find ways to gain that experience.